tomcam/least-github-pages/docs/github-pages-advantages.md

-# Why use GitHub Pages?
+# Advantages to using GitHub Pages to generate static sites

 GitHub Pages is ideally suited for the creation of small-to-medium informational sites, especially technical documentation and other how-to subjects.